nilbarde/python-codes/README.md

 # python-codes

-#simple python codes for small tasks
+# simple python codes for small tasks of file handling